Keeping Your Kids with ASD Safe

-Safety is a never-ending issue.
-People with disabilities, especially those with limited communication skills, are at a high risk for abuse, neglect, bullying, and sexual assault.
-Being wary of anyone who is alone with your child at home, in the community, and especially at school is paramount.
-Sadly, we have seen many reports of physical and sexual assault of ASD kids delivered at the hands of "caregivers" and even peers.
+People with disabilities, especially those with limited communication skills are at a high risk for abuse, neglect, bullying and sexual assault.
+Being wary of anyone who is alone with your child at home, in the community and especially at school is paramount.
+Sadly, we have seen many reports of physical and sexual assault of our kids delivered at the hands of "caregivers" and even peers.
 Video cameras in your home are a great idea, as are GPS tracking devices, but they will never replace a watchful parent.
 Sitting in, or within eyesight of therapy sessions, rather than in the waiting room is a huge thing.
-Not only can you safeguard your child just with your presence, but you can learn what your therapist is actually doing and how to follow through on the program at home just by watching.
+Not only can you safeguard your child just with your presence but you can learn what your therapist is actually doing and how to follow through on the program at home just by watching.
 Being choosy and careful will never cause you regrets.

 Keeping kids safe at school

-The kids who raise the most concern are the ones with limited communication skills, who can't reliably tell parents what is going on.
-Schools are supposed to do background checks on every prospective employee, but unfortunately, background checks aren’t perfect, and mistakes can have dire ramifications.
+The kids that raise the most concern are the ones that are non-verbal and can't tell you what is going on.
+Schools are supposed to do background checks on every employee before hiring them, but unfortunately, sometimes they miss stuff, and it can have dire ramifications.
 Parents should do an online search to check on the background of teachers, and especially aides, who work with their children.
 You may be surprised at the information you can find out about people online.
-Sometimes you come up empty-handed, but other times you will hit the jackpot.
-One family discovered very disturbing facts (very odd sexual preferences) about the aide assigned to their child from her MySpace page.
+Sometimes you come up empty handed, but other times you will hit the jackpot.
+One family discovered very disturbing facts (very odd sexual preferences) about the aide that was working with their child from her MySpace page.
 Read here to find out how to get a free background check on anyone.

-An invaluable tool to keeping your child safe at school is to become friends with parents of classmates, because you want as many people as possible watching your child.
-If you have an older child attending the same school, have the sibling stop by the younger child's classroom a few times a week and report back to you if they notice anything odd.
+An invaluable tool to keeping your child safe at school is to become friends with the other parents of the children in their classroom, because you want as many people as possible watching your child.
+If you have an older child attending the same school, have them stop by the younger child's classroom a few times a week and report back to you if they notice anything odd.

 Get to know the aides, the janitors, and as many people as possible in the school.
-One parent reported that the janitor pulled her to the side to tell her about the odd behavior he was noticing in the classroom.
-The staff will be more comfortable talking to you if they know you.
+One parent reported that the janitor pulled them to the side to tell them about the odd behavior he was noticing in the classroom - the staff will be more comfortable talking to you if they know you.

 Volunteering in the classroom is a great way to get to know what is going on behind closed doors and getting to know people, especially for elementary-aged children.
-School districts’ attitudes toward volunteers vary.
-Parents who are told that they cannot volunteer in the classroom should ask for the written district policy on volunteering.
-Every school district has one.
-If the school your child is attending is a Title I school (receives Title I federal funds), they must have a parent involvement policy that outlines how parents can get involved in order to continue to receive these federal funds.
+Many school districts around the country are trying to keep parent volunteers out of the classroom.
+If a parent is told that they cannot volunteer in the classroom, they need to ask for the written district policy on volunteering because every school district has one.
+If the school your child is attending is a Title I school (receives Title I federal funds) they must have a parent involvement policy that outlines how parents can get involved in order to continue to receive these federal funds.

 Trust your intuition.
-Many parents have reported that they felt something was wrong, but they kept ignoring that voice in the back of their heads.
+Many families have reported that they felt something was wrong but they kept ignoring that voice in the back of their head.
 If you learn about any type of physical or sexual abuse at school, demand that the proper authorities are notified immediately and that an incident report is filed ASAP.
 If you suspect physical abuse, take pictures of the child and document everything that you notice.

-Abuse generally happens when staff are allowed to be alone with kids and can relate to how restraint and seclusion are addressed in the IEP.
+Abuse generally happens when staff are allowed to be alone with kids and relates to how restraint and seclusion are addressed in the IEP.

 Most parents don't even ask about restraint and seclusion because they have no idea that it is happening at their school or with their child.
-Unfortunately, federal law doesn't help much, so policies on this issue come down to state laws, which vary dramatically.
-Parents need to investigate their state laws about restraint and seclusion.
-You can ask for a copy from the state, school, or district, in writing of course.
+Unfortunately, federal law doesn't help much, so it comes down to state laws, which vary dramatically.
+The parent needs to investigate their state laws about restraint and seclusion.
+You can ask for a copy from the state, school or district, in writing of course.

-Next, ask about the local district's policies on restraint and seclusion.
+Then the parent needs to ask about the local district's policies on restraint and seclusion.
 But this brings up the larger issue that restraint and seclusion are both unnecessary and harmful.
-Restraint should be used only by a properly trained professional, and then only when all other resources to prevent imminent physical harm have been exhausted.
-Regular use of restraint and seclusion means the child doesn't have an appropriate FBA (Functional Behavioral Assessment) or BIP (Behavior Intervention Plan).
-Parents should call an IEP meeting to address these issues immediately if their child is regularly subjected to restraint and seclusion.
+There isn't any research or data validating its use.
+Furthermore, its use means the child doesn't have an appropriate FBA (Functional Behavioral Analysis) or BIP (Behavioral Intervention Plan).

 How to be aware and proactive

-Volunteering, even if it means taking sick or vacation time off work, is the best way to see what is really happening at school.
+One of our TACA chapter's mom's top suggestions for nearly every problem at school: the parents/grandparents need to volunteer at school even if it means taking sick or vacation time.
+That's the only way to really see what is really happening at school.

 The lesson here is that a good IEP that investigates and specifies all aspects of restraint, seclusion and ratio of staff-to-child can really help to minimize abuse at school.

-In the age of Facebook, e-mail, texting, and everything at your fingertips on the web, all kids want to be online.
-For children with autism, a lot can be found on the web to keep them engaged, educated, and entertained.
-It’s not really feasible to keep our kids offline; instead, the focus should be on safety.
+In the age of Facebook, e-mail and everything at your fingertips on the web, all kids want to be on the web.
+For children with autism, there is so much on the web that can help them stay engaged, educated and entertained that it's not really feasible to just cut our kids off the net, but rather, the focus needs to be on safety.

-Bullying via social media or text message – known as cyberbullying -- is common today unfortunately, so if you allow your child a Facebook, Twitter, MySpace or other such online profile, you really need to monitor it daily and be careful about what information (like last name or location) is displayed and to whom.
-NSTeens, a program of the National Center for Missing and Exploited Children, has a section on cyberbullying, as well as other content covering online safety.
-Stopbullying.gov also addresses cyberbullying.
+Internet Bullying is common today unfortunately, so if you allow your child a Facebook, Twitter, MySpace or other such online profile, you really need to monitor it daily and be careful about what information (like last name or location) is displayed and to whom.
+This is a great site about CyberBullying.

-How do you teach children on the autism spectrum to be appropriately wary when they often have to work with new people, like therapists or doctors?
-Do you want to instill distrust in an otherwise loving, open kid and if so, how do you teach a good balance between polite and friendly behavior and self-protection?
+How do you teach a child to fear people when they often have to work with new people, like therapists or doctors?
+Do you want to instill distrust in an otherwise loving, open kid and if so, how do you teach a good balance being polite or friendly versus protecting one's self?
 Not easy questions or answers.

-www.youtube.com has become a huge repository for video modeling samples for social skills, life skills, hygiene tasks, and safety.
+www.youtube.com has become a huge repository for video modeling samples for everything you can imagine from safety, raising your hand in class to taking turns, initiating conversation or activities, feeding one's self, and many hygiene tasks.
 There are also many anti-bullying videos.